 We typically think of hope as a feeling that something desirable is likely to happen.
 Unlike a wish or longing, hope implies expectation of obtaining what is desired.
 In Hebrew, hope is the word tikvah (teek-VAH).
 Strong’s defines it as a cord, expectation, and hope.
 It comes from the Hebrew root kavah meaning to bind together, collect; to expect: – tarry, wait (for, on, upon).

 Did you notice the concrete idea of a woven cord?
-While hope in English is abstract, hope in Hebrew provides us with a strong visual.
-A bound cord, rope, or thread cannot only be seen with our eyes, but it is something we can grasp hold of with our hands.
+While hope in English is abstract, hope in Hebrew provides a strong visual.
+A bound cord, rope, or thread cannot only be seen with the eyes, but it is something one can grasp hold of with their hands.
 In other words, hope is something real enough that we can cling to it.
 Hope is not something out of our reach.